Do you need to add a GDPR agreement to your forms? A GDPR agreement form field is essential if your website is used by people from the EU or the UK.

 Let’s move on and create a GDPR compliant contact form.

-Step 3: Create Your Contact Form
+Step 3: Create Your GDPR Consent Form

-First, let’s click WPForms » Add New.
+First, let’s click WPForms » Add New from your WordPress admin menu.

 When the form builder opens, go ahead and type in a name for your contact form at the top.

-If you want to add more fields, you can drag them from the left hand panel to the form preview on the right.
+If you want to add more fields, you can drag them from the left-hand panel to the form preview on the right.
 Keep adding fields until your basic form is set up the way you want it.

 Step 4: Add a GDPR Agreement Form Field

-And that’s it!
-Go ahead and click Save to save your progress so far.
+When you’re done customizing your form and the GDRP Agreement field, go ahead and click Save to save your progress so far.

 Step 5: Publish Your GDPR Compliant Form